 About The Author

 I promote Beach Music.
-I have been working with the beach music industry for over 16 years.
+I have been working with the beach music industry for over 17 years.
 They call me 'Bo the Webguy'!
 Thanks for reading my posts and following me across the Interwebs and Social Media.
+Special Thanks to everyone that has bought a ticket to an event I have promoted.
 Be sure to hit me up on chat when you see me online!